 Several small groups of Japanese soldiers had continued fighting long after the end of World War Two, unwilling or unable to believe that Japan could have actually given up the fight.
 Surrender was never an option.
-In fact only a year before Onoda's return to Japan another man, Sgt.
-Yokoi had ceased fighting on Guam.
+In fact only a year before Onoda's return to Japan another soldier, Sgt.
+Shoichi Yokoi, in a completely separate event in 1972, had ceased fighting on Guam.
 Through the late 1940's, '50's on through to the mid-1970's occasional stories would surface in the media commenting on this cultural phenomenon.

 In May 1942 (5 months after Pearl Harbor) Onoda was drafted and ordered to report for military duty in December.
 He was ecstatic, cabling his family back home with the words, "Class A Banzai!"
 After several months in the infantry and seeing action in the field (back in China) he was selected for officer training.
 The commander was harsh but taught Onoda strict military discipline.
 By August 1944 when Onoda finally graduated the war was going badly for Japan.
 Few Japanese knew just how badly though.
 Onoda was proud to complete his officer's training and found himself swiftly transferred to a secret intelligence school in Nakano.
 Food was in short supply as his class rushed through long hours of intensive study, 230 in one cramped classroom and barracks.
 They were taught sabotage, spying techniques, disinformation - any action could be condoned if the end result was to advance their cause.